shierc/oTree/faq.md

 #### Can I hire someone to build my oTree app for me?

 Yes.
-Send an email to chris@otree.org and I can put you in touch with some freelance developers who have experience with oTree programming.
+Send an email to chris@otree.org and I can put you in touch with a freelance developer who has experience with oTree programming and charges around $20 an hour.

 #### Can I use oTree with AMT (Amazon Mechanical Turk)?